nanoframework/nanoframework.github.io/content/unit-test/running-tests.md

 ![add test nuget](../../images/test-nuget-test-framework.jpg)

-Make sure you create in the main directory of your sln file or in the same directory as your nfproj a `.runsettings` and the minium elements you need are:
+Make sure you have in the main directory of your sln file or in the same directory as your nfproj a `.runsettings` and the minium elements you need are:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>